Happy family in Malaysia

 MAI

-The Mission for International Adoption (Ministry of Europe and Foreign Affairs) coordinates and supervises procedures.
+The International Adoption Mission (French Ministry for Europe and Foreign Affairs) coordinates and oversees the procedures.

 JAF / TGI

-The High Court of Nantes is often competent for the recognition of foreign adoption judgments.
+The Nantes High Court is often the competent authority for recognising foreign adoption rulings.

 JKM

-Jabatan Kebajikan Masyarakat is the Malaysian social services department that manages adoptable children on site.
+The Jabatan Kebajikan Masyarakat is the Malaysian Department of Social Welfare, which manages adoptable children locally.

 French Embassy

-Indispensable for the issuance of the Long Stay Adoption Visa (VLS-AD) allowing the child to enter France.
+Essential for issuing the Long-Stay Adoption Visa (VLS-AD) that allows the child to enter France.

-Beyond the paperwork, adoption is the meeting of two stories.
-In Malaysia, a country with strong multicultural roots (Malay, Chinese, Indian), the child carries a wealth of identity that is crucial to preserve.
+Beyond the paperwork, adoption is where two life stories meet.
+In Malaysia, a country with deep multicultural roots (Malays, Chinese, Indians), the child carries a wealth of identity that it is crucial to preserve.

-The first months require patience and rituals.
-Prioritize a return to calm and avoid immediate large family gatherings.
+The first few months call for patience and routines.
+Favour a calm homecoming and avoid large family gatherings right away.

-Maintain links with Malaysian culture: cuisine, local festivals (Hari Raya, Deepavali) and why not a few words of Bahasa Melayu.
+Keep ties with Malaysian culture alive: food, local festivals (Hari Raya, Deepavali) and, why not, a few words of Bahasa Melayu.

 Legal Recognition and Nationality

-Once back in France with your child, the adoption pronounced abroad must be transcribed or validated by a French court to have full effect on national territory.
+Once you are back in France with your child, an adoption granted abroad must be transcribed or validated by a French court to take full effect on national territory.

 Exequatur Procedure

-If the adoption is full according to local law and all French criteria are met, transcription of the judgment on the civil status registers is requested.
+If the adoption is full under local law and all French criteria are met, you apply for the ruling to be transcribed into the civil registry.

 French Nationality

-In the case of a full adoption by a French parent, the child acquires French nationality by right on the date of the adoption judgment.
+In the case of a full adoption by a French parent, the child acquires French nationality automatically, as of the date of the adoption ruling.

-For precise details on referring the matter to the prosecutor or the court:
+For precise details on how to petition the prosecutor or the court:

 Frequently Asked Questions

-Can one adopt a Muslim child in Malaysia when they are French?
+Can a French citizen adopt a Muslim child in Malaysia?

-This is extremely complex.
+It is extremely complex.
 Malaysian law prohibits the full adoption of Muslim children by non-Muslims.
-Only Kafala is possible, but it is not recognized as a full adoption in France.
+Only Kafala is possible, but it is not recognised as a full adoption in France.

-In France, the adopter must be at least 26 years old (unless a married couple for more than 2 years).
-In Malaysia, the Adoption Act stipulates that the adopter must be at least 25 years old and at least 21 years older than the child.
+In France, the adoptive parent must be at least 26 years old (except for couples married for more than 2 years).
+In Malaysia, the Adoption Act states that the adoptive parent must be at least 25 years old and at least 21 years older than the child.

 How much does an adoption in Malaysia cost?

-Fees include lawyer's fees (strongly recommended), administrative file fees, translations, and travel expenses.
-Expect between 5,000 and 15,000 euros on average.
+The costs include lawyer's fees (strongly recommended), administrative filing fees, translations, and travel expenses.
+Expect somewhere between 5,000 and 15,000 euros on average.

-Yes, French law and Malaysian law allow adoption by a single person, although couples are often prioritized in practice for young children.
+Yes, both French and Malaysian law allow adoption by a single person, although in practice couples are often given priority for young children.

-How long must one stay in Malaysia for the procedure?
+How long do you need to stay in Malaysia for the procedure?

-Generally, a presence of several weeks is necessary for court hearings and passport/visa formalities for the child.
+Generally, a stay of several weeks is required for the court hearings and the passport/visa formalities for the child.

 Is the French approval valid in Malaysia?

-Approval is a condition of French law for the adoption to be legal upon your return.
-Malaysian authorities may request similar documents or a home study conducted by professionals.
+The approval is a requirement under French law for the adoption to be legal once you return.
+The Malaysian authorities may ask for similar documents or a home study carried out by professionals.

-A complete health check-up is mandatory. it generally includes HIV, hepatitis, and tuberculosis screenings.
+A full medical check-up is mandatory.
+It usually includes screening for HIV, hepatitis, and tuberculosis.
 Consult a French-speaking doctor on site for a second opinion.

-Newborn adoptions are rare and very strictly regulated to avoid any trafficking.
+Adoptions of newborns are rare and very tightly regulated to prevent any trafficking.
 Most adoptable children are over 2 years old or have special needs.

 What is the post-adoption follow-up report?

-It is a report sent periodically to the country of origin to inform on the child's development.
-Malaysia may require such reports for a few years.
+It is a report sent periodically to the child's country of origin to provide updates on the child's development.
+Malaysia may require such reports for several years.

 Is adoption by same-sex couples possible?

-Although legal in France, adoption by same-sex couples is not recognized in Malaysia and is not possible under current local laws.
+Although it is legal in France, adoption by same-sex couples is not recognised in Malaysia and is not possible under current local laws.

-Join our community to exchange with other parents who have gone through this unique experience.
+Join our community to connect with other parents who have been through this unique experience.